-The parent/caregiver must sign the permission note, and where necessary, indicate any medical conditions or dietary requirements relating to their child, then return it with the money to the school before the student may attend.
-This is moving be available online.
+The parent/caregiver must digitally sign the permission note, and where necessary, indicate any medical conditions or dietary requirements relating to their child, then pay online as needed.

 House System

 Students are divided into Houses for Roll Call, as well as for Inter-House Competitions and sporting functions, such as the Swimming, Athletics and Cross Country carnivals.